mmu-webdesign/Level4-web-term-1/CSS/css01/01-intro-css.md

 As there are so many things that you could style using CSS, the language is broken down into modules.

-At this stage you don't need to worry too much about how CSS is structured, however it can make it easier to find information if, for example, you are aware that a certain property is likely to be found among other similar things and are therefore probably in the same specification.
+At this stage you don't need to worry too much about how CSS is structured, however it can make it easier to find information if, for example, you are aware that a certain property is likely to be found among other similar things and therefore probably in the same specification.

 For a specific example, let's go back to the Backgrounds and Borders module — you might think that it makes logical sense for the [background-color](https://developer.mozilla.org/en-US/docs/Web/CSS/background-color) and [border-color](https://developer.mozilla.org/en-US/docs/Web/CSS/border-color) properties to be defined in this module.
 And you'd be right.